Guided Assessments

 The application required RNs to input far too much information even for quick phone calls—over 70 fields led to clinician burnout.

-Because the clinical workflow wasn't created with the user in mind, RNs were forced to skip around the application while intaking patient info.
+Because the clinical workflow wasn't created with the user in mind, RNs were forced to skip around the application while intaking patient data.

 Free Text Overreliance

-The application forced RNs to 'write a story' about their phone call, while the free text areas didn't correlate to a real world experience.
+The application forced RNs to "write a story" about their phone call, while free text areas didn't correlate to a real world experience.

 The Design Approach